zwaldowski/AZCoreRecord/README.md

 This completion block is called on the main thread (queue), so this is also safe for triggering UI updates.

-MagicalRecord has a dedicated GCD queue on which it operates.
+Magical Record has a dedicated GCD queue on which it operates.
 This means that throughout your app, you only really have 2 queues (somewhat like threads) performing Core Data actions at any one time: one on the main queue, and another on this dedicated GCD queue.

 # Data Import

-MagicalRecord can now import data from `NSDictionary`s into your Core Data store.
+Magical Record can now import data from `NSDictionary`s into your Core Data store.
 This feature is currently under development, and is undergoing updates.
 Feel free to try it out, add tests and send in your feedback.

 # Extra Bits